WDWidanage/MatlabFunctions/README.md

 # Introduction

 Here you will find a collection of Matlab functions which I've written during my research.
 Each function has a doc string explaining the function and its input and output arguments.
 You may use the code for academic research but no warranty is guaranteed (see conditions below).
-Feel free to get in touch for any further questions (widanage@gmail.com).
+Feel free to get in touch for any further questions.

 ---